proettgen/WebEngineering-Karteikarten/README.md

 This is a modern web application for creating, organizing, and reviewing flashcards online.
 The application is built with Next.js, React, TypeScript, and Styled Components, and is optimized for both performance and developer experience.

+Please visit our [wiki](https://github.com/proettgen/WebEngineering-Karteikarten/wiki) if you are employed by DHBW Karlsruhe and evaluating this project.

 ## Live Demo

 You can access the live version of the app here: